Jonathan-LeRoux/overleaf-backup-tool/README.md

 You can now edit the CSV file (see [below](#setting-preferences-for-each-repo)) to choose whether to backup or not each project, and specify a non-default backup location.

+If `--remote-type github` or `--remote-type rc` is further added (defaults to `rc` if the option is not specified), the CSV file will contain a column to allow choosing whether to push each project to a Github or Rhodecode remote.

 ### Local backup
 To perform local backup only:
 ```bash